andycockers/hcloud-actions-runner/README.md

 # On demand GitHub runners using Hetzner Cloud

 This repo allows you to use Hetzner Cloud to run GitHub action runners on demand.
 Terraform is used to create and destroy the runner, and I've also included examples
 of how to create a server snapshot in Hetzner Cloud using Ansible and Packer.
+The actions runner is based on Ubuntu 20.04

 ## Usage

 An example workflow script:

 ```yaml
 name: hcloud test